State guide

 Jacksonville to Savannah

-Use the trip page when you want the Florida-to-Georgia handoff to feel like one route day.
+Use Jacksonville to Savannah when you want the Florida-to-Georgia handoff to feel like one route day.